-I returned to the cabin on Wednesday with Jake, dropped him off at camp, and promptly focused on plowing through a chest cold while nursing spider bites on my leg.
+I dropped Jake off at camp last week, and promptly focused on plowing through a chest cold while nursing spider bites on my leg.
 Some nasty little Plainfield arachnid noshed on my left thigh for lunch a week ago and it’s STILL red and itchy.
 If any of you have killer homeopathic solutions, I’m all ears.

 For the first time in my life, I actually miss something about Plainfield.
 It’s my kettelbell group!
 Working out here by myself just isn’t the same.
 So I’m sampling some fitness classes at the YMCA, and while the people are generous, kind, and welcoming, it just doesn’t compare to the challenges Tim the Trainer puts us through in every session.
 Add fitness snob to my list, which is growing.
 I’m slowly becoming a wine geek, am definitely particular about my coffee, have extraordinarily high standards when it comes to vegetables, and am now a kettlebell brat as well.

 Some observations from my first two classes at the Y:

 - If the trainer switches to a cartoon character voice while leading the class, I will most certainly stop in annoyance and look up.
 Every time.

 - Although I once considered coordination one of my fortes, I apparently cannot perform salsa moves and alternating high kicks set to complicated choreography for the warmup.
 I now prefer mindless jump rope, jumping jacks, or walking leg kicks, thank you very much.